05nelsonm/kmp-tor-binary/README.md

 ### Packaging

 The compiled output is "packaged" for the given platforms (currently Android/Jvm/Node.js) and moved to their designated gradle module resource directories (e.g. `library/binary/src/jvmMain/resources`).

+Running `./external/task.sh package` after a build will do the following.

 **Android/Jvm/Node.js:**
  - Android `tor` binaries (`libtor.so` files) are moved to the `src/androidMain/jniLibs/{ABI}` directory
  - `geoip` & `geoip6` files are `gzipped` and moved to the `src/jvmAndroidMain/resources` directory
  - Detached code signatures for macOS and Windows are applied to the compilied `tor` binaries
- - `tor` is `gzipped` and moved to the `src/jvmMain/resources` directory for their respective platform and architecture.
+ - `tor` is `gzipped` and moved to the `src/jvmMain/resources` directory for their respective host and architecture.
- - `geoip`, `geoip6`, and `tor` binaries for each platform/architecture are then published to `Npmjs` via the `library/npmjs` module (See https://www.npmjs.com/package/kmp-tor-binary-resources).
-The `library/binary` module then consumes that `npm` dependency in order to access them from Kotlin Multiplatform.
+ - `geoip`, `geoip6`, and `tor` files for each host/architecture are then published to `Npmjs` via the `library/npmjs` module (See https://www.npmjs.com/package/kmp-tor-binary-resources).
+The `library/binary` module then consumes that `npm` dependency in order to access the resources from Kotlin Multiplatform.

 **iOS/macOS/tvOS/watchOS:**
  - Supporting darwin targets for Kotlin Multiplatform is a work in progress.
 See Issue